 Not really knowing what to expect, I was blown away by the country’s diversity.
 Travel just a few hours from the impressive and imposing architecture of its capital Bucharest, and you will be surrounded by beautiful mountainous forests, medieval castles and quaint rural villages, where time appears to have stood still.
 Though many things about this country surprised me, I picked my top five intriguing facts to inspire your next visit.

-Romania is of course the home of Vlad the Impaler, a.k.a the inspiration for the Dracula character, and visitors can visit Bran Castle which was where Bram Stoker based his story.
-However when exploring Romania I reccomend that visitors travel further than Bran and choose to spend time at the truly spectacular Pele’s castle.
+However, when exploring Romania I recommend that visitors travel further than Bran and choose to spend time at the truly spectacular Pele’s castle.
 The former summer house of the Romanian royal family boasts some of the most stunningly ornate interiors to be found anywhere in Europe.

 The Prince of Wales visits two or three times a year and stays in a rural retreat in beautiful Transylvania.
 This simple lodging is a real treat for those craving a time when life was simpler and wish to really get back to nature.

 So if you fancy following in the footsteps of a royal then it’s a lot easier than you might think!

 Romania is a haven for wildlife and is one of the only places left in Europe that is still home to ‘big carnivores’ (wolves and brown bears)!

 Conservation efforts have expanded rapidly over the years and visitors now have the opportunity to visit the Libearty Bear Sanctuary in the Transylvanian town of Zarnesti, or even set off with a wildlife guide to try tracking bears in the wild.

 Well not officially, but rural Romania does at times feel like a step back in time.
 Some villages still do not have electricity and horses and carts are still a common sight.